LenardOng/Reading-List/README.md

 # An ongoing list of books read and short reviews

-## This is mainly a personal list to keep track of readings
+## This is mainly a personal list to keep track of readings and things I've learned from the books that I've read.

-### There is currently only one file, [Books.md](Books.md), that contains mini-reviews of books.
-There is a plan to extend this to a full chapter by chapter review of books in the future
+The list is located at [Books.md](Books.md).

+The focus while reading through these books is not a thorough understanding, but rather as a brief read through, with the hopes that multiple exposure of the same topic from different angles will help overall understanding more than remaining stuck on a topic for a longer period of time.
+Revisiting difficult books later down the line after reading 'simpler' books definitely helped me understand and grasp difficult topics that are otherwise very difficult to self-learn.

+Reading multiple books increase the number of impressions that each idea makes, which helps the human memory recall common ideas.

 ### Prior knowledge that the views expressed here are from